 Transitioning to college and taking that great leap into adulthood is often thought of as one of the most exciting times of a young person’s life.
-This coming of age story is systematically told time and time again as an adventurous, wild & fun romp in countless movies and nostalgic musings.
+This coming-of-age story is systematically told time and time again as an adventurous, wild & fun romp in countless movies and nostalgic musings.
 For many college freshmen, waving goodbye to their parents as they settle into their dormitory is a moment of unabashed excitement over their newfound freedom.
 However, for some students, it’s anything but: in a 2011 nationwide survey the American College Health Association–National College Health Assessment (ACHA–NCHA) found that 30% of college students at 2- and 4-year institutions reported feeling “so depressed that it was difficult to function” at some time in the past year.

 Sites like TransitionYear.org have done a lot to raise awareness of the general issues surrounding the transition to college, but despite this many parents are caught by surprise when emotional issues occur with their own children.

 “College depression” isn’t a clinical diagnosis.
-Instead, college depression is a form of an adjustment disorder — a type of stress-related mental illness — or depression.
-“Tendencies toward depression may not manifest consistently, and the high-stress environment and coping with separation from family and friend is often the perfect storm to cause depression to emerge,” says Dr. Richard Kneip, psychologist with Great Lakes Psychology Group, an emotionally focused counseling center with three locations in Michigan.
+Instead, college depression is a form of adjustment disorder — a type of stress-related mental illness — or depression.
+“Tendencies toward depression may not manifest consistently, and the high-stress environment and coping with separation from family and friend is often the perfect storm to cause depression to emerge,” says Dr. Richard Kneip, a psychologist with Great Lakes Psychology Group, an emotionally focused counseling center with three locations in Michigan.
 “Dealing with these changes during the transition from adolescence to adulthood can trigger or unmask so-called college depression in some young adults.”

-During the transition to college it’s absolutely crucial for parents to monitor their child’s attitude and behavior for changes indicating there’s a problem.
+During the transition to college, it’s absolutely crucial for parents to monitor their child’s attitude and behavior for changes indicating there’s a problem.
 This can be difficult to do, especially from afar, but the key is to look for unusual or inexplicable changes in your child’s behavior.

 Signs and symptoms that a student may be experiencing college depression include: